winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

 ### Create a Broadcaster class

-The Broadcaster class contains two public API:
+The Broadcaster class contains two public API endpoints:
 - a public websocket URL that will be sent to clients
-- a `inflight` broadcast message, that send a message to all clients connected
+- an `inflight` broadcast message, that sends a message to all connected clients

 1. We will be using `@winglibs/websockets`, so lets first install it
 ```sh